 8. Bahjat Raf‘at, daughter

-9. Tal‘at, daughter
+9. Ṭal‘at, daughter

 10. Fáṭimah, daughter

 Two servants also accompanied the exiles, one named Ruqiyya was a servant of Shaykh ‘Alí Sayyáḥ, the other was Mishkín-Qalam’s.

 The exiles, after interrogation by the police, were allocated houses in Famagusta.
 It is not clear from the records and accounts whether the family of Shaykh ‘Alí Sayyáḥ, one of the followers of Bahá’u’lláh, accompanied them on their arrival or joined them later (probably the latter as one account gives the total number of the exiles as 14 persons and two servants).